 States have two particularly strong policy levers: program approval and candidate licensure.
-For the former, states can consider increasing the frequency and depth of their program reviews and oversight, as well as require programs to have certain elements in place (such as strong admissions or district-university partnerships).
-For the latter, states can consider more closely matching candidate licensure requirements to the principal's actual responsibilities to ensure that licensed principals have demonstrated competency in the skills needed to perform the job well.
+For the former, states can consider increasing the frequency and depth of their program reviews and oversight, as well as require programs to have certain elements in

 Currently, many superintendents do not believe that state licensing processes are effective in this regard.
 Sixty-two percent of superintendents in the AASA survey said state licensing requirements were only moderately relevant to principal responsibilities.
 Further, superintendents responded on average that none of seven responsibilities considered important to the job was addressed "to a large extent" in licensing.